wesselb/stheno/README_without_examples.md

 post = prior | ((f1(x1), y1), (f2(x2), y2), ...)
 ```

-You can then compute a posterior process with `post(f)` and a finite-dimensional
+You can then obtain a posterior process with `post(f)` and a finite-dimensional
 distribution under the posterior with `post(f(x))`.

 Let's consider an example.
-First, build a model, and sample some values.
+First, build a model and sample some values.

 ```python
 >>> prior = Measure()